david-callender/FoodFinder/README.md

 ### Scraper
 The module `scraper` located at `/scraper` from the root of the project also reads the database connections tring as `DATABASE_URL`.
-It takes no arguments one built and blocks until it has finished scraping or encounters an error.
+It can take arguments in the form of `-back N` and `-forward N` which specify the number of days in the past and future to scrape.
+It will delete all menu data that is older than the furthest day in the past that will be scraped based on specified values.

 ### Getting started